 The film begins in The Winchester, a traditional London pub.
 Shaun (Simon Pegg), his girlfriend Liz (Kate Ashfield) and her two friends David (Dylan Moran) and Dianne (Lucy Davis) are socializing while the overweight and foul-mouthed slacker Ed (Nick Frost) plays away on the slot machine.
 Liz is trying to encourage Shaun to strengthen their relationship and be more adventurous, rather than just reminiscing in the pub and hanging out with Ed.
 Liz reminds Shaun how she hasn't even met his mother yet, though they've been together for more than two years.
-The scene ends with Shaun staring vacantly towards the camera, clearly displaying anxiety.
+The scene ends with Shaun staring vacantly towards the camera, an anxious look on his face.

 The movie's intro credits roll, continually panning right through scenes of regular people performing everyday tasks.
 We see ordinary people moving supermarket trolleys, working behind tills (cash registers), waiting at the bus stop, or mindlessly listening to street music, all staring and acting zombie-like (a reference to the satirical elements of 'Dawn of the Dead').